 For longevity, SEO is the most powerful marketing method available to real estate investors.
 Rather than depending on interruption marketing, you meet motivated sellers where they are — when they are looking for something in Google, you provide the answers.
 And as opposed to Google Ads, you do so organically without depending on a big marketing budget to put coal in the fire.

-And once you’ve achieved high rankings for high-value keyword phrases in your market, you’ll likely stay in that position for years to come — which creates sustainable and predictable lead flow for your business.
+And once you’ve achieved high rankings for high-value keyword phrases in your market, you’ll likely stay in that position for years to come, creating a sustainable and predictable lead flow for your business.

-The downside to SEO is that it takes an upfront commitment to produce content and requires typically 3 months to 6 months to start seeing results.
+The downside to SEO is that it takes an upfront commitment to produce content and typically requires three months to 6 months to start seeing results.

 Sustainable Lead Flow

 One of the biggest benefits of SEO is that it creates sustainable lead flow.
-Unlike methods like Google Ads, where you have to keep paying to get leads, with SEO your leads will continue to come in as long as you’re ranking in the search engines.
+Unlike methods like Google Ads, where you have to keep paying to get leads, with SEO, your leads will continue to come in as long as you rank in the search engines.

 SEO is also the most long-term marketing method available.
-Once you’ve achieved high rankings for your targeted keywords, you’ll likely stay in that position for years to come — which creates a consistent and predictable lead flow for your business.
+Once you’ve achieved high rankings for your targeted keywords, you’ll likely stay in that position for years to come, creating a consistent and predictable lead flow for your business.